SolaceProducts/pubsubplus-gcp-quickstart/README.md

-# Install a Solace Message Router onto a Linux Virtual Machine using Docker and Custom Extensions
+# Install a Solace Message Router onto a Google Compute Engine Linux Virtual Machine

 The Solace Virtual Message Router (VMR) provides enterprise-grade messaging capabilities deployable in any computing environment.
 The VMR provides the same rich feature set as Solace’s proven hardware appliances, with the same open protocol support, APIs and common management.
 The VMR can be deployed in the datacenter or natively within all popular private and public clouds.